oleksiikutuzov/flipperzero-ufbt-action/README.md

 > **Note**
 > You should checkout your repository to some directory, so that ufbt is not in your repo root
+> ```
+> ── runner_home
+>   ├── fap-dir
+>   └── flipperzero-ufbt
+> ```

 `fap-dir` is required.
 Path to a folder where your repository is checked out

 `channel` is not required.
 Can be `dev`, `rc`, `release`.
 Default option is `dev`.

+## Caching

+This workflow will save ufbt cache for your repository as you run it and automatically update it as needed.
+[More about managing caches](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#managing-caches)

 ## Usage example